Kyrobi/VCStats/README.md

 # VCStats
- Bot to track the amount of time you've spent in a voice call
+ Bot to track the amount of time you've spent in a voice call.

+ Cleanup of VCTime